-- ▶ A stochastic process is a collection of random variables $\{X_t, t \in I\}$. - ▶ The set I is the index set of the process.
-I most often represents a set of specific times. - ▶ The random variables are defined on a common state space S. This set represents the possible values the random variables X_t can have. - ▶ In our four examples, the state spaces might be - A non-negative count. - A non-negative real number. - A set of species, with descriptions of their relevant genetic sequences and their relevant traits. - Some description of the amount of infections (and possibly immunity) in the population. - Some further examples: - A vector of real numbers. - ► A grid of numbers (representing an image?) - ► A 3D grid of numbers (representing the stresses in a building?) - An infinte sequence of numbers. - ▶ A continuous function from [0,1] to real numbers.
+- ▶ A stochastic process is a collection of random variables $\{X_t, t \in I\}$. - ► The set I is the index set of the process.
+I most often represents a set of specific times. - ▶ The random variables are defined on a common state space S. This set represents the possible values the random variables X_t can have. - In our four examples, the state spaces might consist of - Non-negative counts. - Non-negative real numbers. - ▶ A set of species, with descriptions of their relevant genetic sequences and their relevant traits. - Vectors of numbers describing the amount of infections, and possibly immunity, in the population. - ► Some further examples of possible state spaces: - Vectors of real numbers. - Grids of numbers (representing an image?) - ▶ 3D grids of numbers (representing the stresses in a building?) - ► Infinte sequences of numbers. - Continuous functions from [0, 1] to real numbers.